-A control measure performed with chisel type plows on exposed soils.
+Tillage is a control measure performed with chisel type plows on exposed soils.
 Tillage shall begin on the windward side of the site.
 Tillage is only applicable to flat areas.
-Roughening the soil can reduce soil losses by approximately 80 percent in some situations.
-Tilling should leave 6 in. (minimum) furrows, preferably perpendicular to the prevailing wind direction, to gain the greatest reduction in wind erosion, thus maximizing dust control methods.
+Roughening the soil can reduce soil losses by approximately 80% in some situations.
+Tilling should leave six-inch (minimum) furrows, preferably perpendicular to the prevailing wind direction, to gain the greatest reduction in wind erosion, thus maximizing dust control methods.

-Can be an effective practice for areas that do not receive vehicle traffic.
+This can be an effective practice for areas that do not receive vehicle traffic.
 Dry applied polymers must be initially watered for activation to be effective for dust control.
-This method bonds the individual soil particles together and when it dries, it forms a flexible "crust" that strengthens the surface of the soil.
-It has been determined that the effectiveness of this solutions ranges from 70-90 percent.
+This method bonds the individual soil particles together, and when it dries, it forms a flexible "crust" that strengthens the surface of the soil.
+It has been determined that the effectiveness of this solution ranges from 70-90%.

 This dust control method can create a fiber-to-seed-to-soil bond (without hardening) that reduces the need for re-seeding and minimizes soil erosion.
 During a wetting event, the polymer material absorbs water, which allows the tackifier to go back into solution.
 Upon drying, there is a new seal over the soil solving the dust control problem on construction sites.